ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 In the past, I've used a Bicep module for applying naming conventions.
 However, in this post, we'll leverage a relatively new feature called [User-defined functions in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/user-defined-functions), in conjunction with [Imports in Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-import).
 This approach allows us to create a reusable function that generates resource names based on the specified convention, seamlessly integrating it into our Bicep files.

 From a user's perspective, using a user-defined function appears more elegant than utilizing a module.
 A function call can be condensed into a single line, whereas invoking a module requires multiple lines of code.
-Additionally, unlike a function, a module becomes a deployment in Azure.
+Additionally, unlike a function, a module becomes a deployment in Azure, which creates unnecessary noise.

 For reference, here's how you would use a module to retrieve the name of a virtual network based on the naming convention: